junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 This story's initial idea was inspired by a very cute video of my dear friend BucketOfLi's cat (which is very much like a monster under the bed, in a good way).
 But then, as I write mindlessly, after Dean saw the cat for the first time in his life (that's where I originally thought would be the ending of the story), when Dean starts thinking about giving the cat a name, I lost control of the story, the story itself just continued growing from there.
 Everything after that point is sorta entirely inspired by Neil Gaiman's black cat story "The Price" (or what's left of it that I still remembered), but I'd say even Gaiman's story idea probably isn't very novel, in a way -- there gotta be more people having thought that cats are angels, and what better angel/cat can it be other than Cas for little Dean and baby Sammy to grow up with.

 If I have to credit another work that's a stretch but still quite some inspiration for the story construction: that's "CJ7", a 2008 movie.
 Really quite some stretch, but I remember it so dearly when watching as a child that I can *feel* its impact on the way this story forms and grows.
 Oh, and another one I loooove so much (not just love it, I *luve* it, *loove* it, *loooove it*) that I just *have to* nominate, and I think its impact is perhaps mostly on a subconscious level and so much impact nonetheless: *[How (thanks to Gabriel) Dean and Castiel (accidentally) raised each other (and Sam)](https://archiveofourown.org/works/540915)*.
 It's literally my first enlightenment of how to write kid fic.
+Honorary mention: my absolute all-time favorite cat movie series: "The Legends of Hei."
+It's just too beautiful to miss.

 It should be pretty obvious since the beginning, but I'll still add redundantly here that, when you start reading this story, feel free to read as if all the "Cat" is exactly "Cas".
 You have no idea how many times my muscle memory has mistyped that during the writing.
 My brain knows it's Cas, my fingers know it's Cas, but I have to write Cat for the story's sake, and this is a discrepancy that messed with my eyes quite a lot.
 I did try very hard to insert "Cas" early on but just can't convince myself if there's a right place; there's just no good reason for the kid Dean to name the cat "Cas" when he first ran into him, so "Cat" is the next best thing I can do.